 Dr. A, a board-certified child psychiatrist, began his career at DSHS over 20 years ago as clinical director and attending psychiatrist at a DSHS-operated residential treatment center (RTC) for adolescent boys and girls ranging from 12 to 17 years of age.
 Around the same time, Dr. A accepted a dual employment arrangement as an attending child psychiatrist at another DSHS facility.
 The records obtained by DRTx reveal that Dr. A was repeatedly investigated for alleged sexual abuse of children until he was terminated 21 years later.

 Dr. A’s performance reviews, despite multiple sexual abuse allegations, a grand jury hearing and a TMB investigation, found Dr. A met or exceeded expectation in all areas.
 The performance evaluations did not discuss or assess the frequency of allegations of abuse by patients he treated.
-In fact the same year he was investigated by the grand jury Dr. A received another all positive performance evaluation and was described as a “great role model.”
+In fact, the same year he was investigated by the grand jury, Dr. A received another all positive performance evaluation and was described as a “great role model.”

 A male resident of the DSHS-operated RTC accused Dr. A of sexual abuse.
 Although DFPS did not confirm the sexual abuse, the investigator made recommendations.
 There is no evidence that the RTC acted on the recommendations.

-Dr. A resigned from the RTC., However, he remained employed at the state hospital where he worked exclusively with children and adolescents.
+Dr. A resigned from the RTC.
+However, he remained employed at the state hospital where he worked exclusively with children and adolescents.

 Nine years after Dr. A’s resignation from the RTC, a second youth accused Dr. A of sexually abusing him at the state hospital where the doctor remained employed.
 DFPS did not confirm the allegation.